 To blaspheme against the Holy Ghost means that an individual afforded a move or action of the Holy Ghost to Satan.
-The Scripture relating to the danger of blasphemy against the Holy Ghost is found in Matt.
-12:31 which states:
+The Scripture relating to the danger of blasphemy against the Holy Ghost is Matt.
+12:31, which states:

 Wherefore I say unto you, All manner of sin and blasphemy shall be forgiven unto men: but the blasphemy against the Holy Ghost shall not be forgiven unto men.

-There are many opinions about whether a soul can be lost due to blasphemy against the Holy Ghost.
+There are many opinions about whether a person may lose his soul by blaspheming the Holy Ghost.
 (I believe the Word of God that says it is unforgivable).
 My recommendation, no matter what your opinion, is that you just don’t do it.
 It is just too risky.
 If you are foolish enough to walk away from God, don’t do anything that will hinder your return.
 Don’t burn your bridges.

 Number 5.
 Maybe the “backslider” was never saved in the first place